enzo405/Decision-Manager/README.md

 1. Player selects one of three decision cards
 2. A probability roll determines success or failure
 3. Stats update immediately
+4. Deferred events from previously played cards are evaluated
-4. A random event may occur
+5. A random event may trigger based on cards played
-5. Feedback popup explains what happened and why
+6. Feedback popup explains what happened and why
-6. Player clicks Continue — next turn begins
+7. Player clicks Continue — next turn begins

 ### Win / Loss Conditions